GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

         -v /path/to/vault_secret_id.txt:/etc/certs/vault_secret_id \
         gluufederation/upgrade:3.1.5_02

-Note, the upgrade process doesn't update custom scripts for oxAuth/oxTrust to avoid overwritting custom script that modified by users.
-Please update them manually.
+Note, the upgrade process doesn't update custom scripts for oxAuth/oxTrust to avoid overwriting a script that was modified by users.
+They must be updated them manually.